');

 About Cook, NE

-Cook is a small community in Nebraska with a population of 361 residents.
-The median household income is $65,313 per year, which is near the national average.
-The median age in Cook is 39.7 years.
+Cook is a small community located in Nebraska with a population of 361 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,313 per year, which is 13% below the national median of $75,149.
+The median age of 39.7 years is close to the US median age of 38.9 years.

 How Cook Ranks in Nebraska